nfreear/audio-recorder/README.md

 * An `<output>` status element (live-region),
 * An `<audio>` element for optional playback.

-Any of the UI elements above can be hidden, and styled.
+Any of the UI elements above can be hidden, and [styled][].

+![Screenshot of the audio-recorder user interface][image-1]

 ## Usage

+HTML example:
 ```html
 <audio controls></audio>
 <audio-recorder></audio-recorder>
 ```

-This is an example of listening for the `audio-recorder` event emitted by the custom element:
+This is a JavaScript example of listening for the `audio-recorder` event emitted by the custom element:

 ```js
 const audioElem = document.querySelector('audio');